Cong upbeat on Yatra’s response in Assam, but cautious of electoral gains | Politics

 Pallavi Deka, a professor of Political Science at the Handique Girls’ College here, felt Yatra has ''charged Congress persons across India'', but remained sceptical on it having any bearing on the party’s poll fortunes.

-After having run the state from independence till the mid-1980s, the Assam Movement of 1979-1985 jolted the party and saw the newbie Asom Gana Parishad (AGP) emerging as an alternative to the grand old party.
-In 1985, the first non-Congress government in the northeastern state was formed.
+After having run the state from independence till the mid-1980d, except for a brief three year period from 1977-79, when it ceded power to a Janata Dal government, the Congress faced its first major challenge when the Assam Movement of 1979-1985 jolted the party.
+The newbie Asom Gana Parishad (AGP) emerging as an alternative to the grand old party and in 1985, came to power on the back of a popular wave.

 The Congress, however, managed to return to power in 1991 and after again making way for another AGP-led government in the 1996 state polls, held on to power firmly in Dispur from 2001 to 2014.